 10, 12 and 15 litre air fills (including manifolded twin 7s) only £4.50 and Nitrox 32% fills only £7.00 for this year.
 Better still you can rent a 12L single cylinder for only £7.00 per-day saving you the trouble of transporting your own tank.

 Disclaimer: The purpose of this page is to give a starter point for visiting divers and enhance safety on the beach.
 In no way is it an official guide to the beach and it is the divers’ personal responsibility to dive to the limits of their training and agency, to check conditions such as weather and tide prior to planning any dive.
 Neither Underwater Explorers nor those divers who have given feedback towards this guide accept responsibility for the actions and decisions of divers.
 The following notes contribute to awareness and do not substitute any formal guided diving activity, official guidance or advice by agencies and/or dive clubs.
 It is your responsibility to dive to your limits in conditions you are accustomed to, deciding on your own safety and dive plan.
-With that said, safe diving and we hope you all enjoy your Chesil Cove experience!… Scroll down for our own generic assessment your own observations can always add to.
+With that said, have a safe dive and hopefully you’ll all enjoy your Chesil Cove experience!…